 Before: With a baby on the way, owners Jeanne and Philip needed to convert their 1,000-square-foot apartment from a 1-bedroom into a proper 2-bedroom, 2-bath.
 What had been the master bathroom would be transformed into a guest bath.
 Previous owners had repurposed an adjoining closet as a large walk-in shower, but the remodel would reduce the footprint of both the bathroom and shower.

-After: The Sweeten design and build teams took care of architectural documents for the co-op board and expedited city permits.
+After: She turned to Sweeten, a free service matching renovating homeowners with vetted general contractors.
+The Sweeten design and build team took care of architectural documents for the co-op board and expedited city permits.
 The family’s goal was to turn the guest bath into an ADA-compliant space that was needed in the apartment.
-During demolition, however, they realized an existing step-up was necessary, for the sake of the underlying drain lines, so this room would not be able to function in such a capacity.
+During demolition, however, they realized an existing step-up was necessary for the sake of the underlying drain lines, so this room would not be able to function in such a capacity.
 An ADA-compliant space follows a federal guideline to provide greater access to people with limited mobility.
 (They enlarged the other bathroom instead.)

 Bonus: A new wall-hung toilet takes less floor space than a traditional toilet would.

 Style finds: Kohler toilet; Fresca vanity; Grohe sink faucet; Robern medicine cabinet; toilet paper holder and a hand towel hook from Ginger; subway tile and herringbone mosaic from Nemo Tile; Daltile flooring; rain shower and hand-held system from Hansgrohe.

 The color, shape and pattern of tile is a key player to a space’s personality.
 Take a look at Mollie’s shower wall which spotlights a bold chevron design.